Should I put less yeast in my bread & what happens when I add too much

-Putting a ridiculous amount of yeast in bread like i did in my cowboy stage does not give a good product.
+Putting a ridiculous amount of yeast in bread like I did in my cowboy stage does not give a good product.
 As the yeast ratio was out of balance, I’d find the bread would shoot up in the oven uncontrollably.
+They got massive!

-I would have to put the dough in the oven underproofed to counteract this.
+I would have to put the dough in the oven when it was smaller than it usually was.

 Should I add yeast to Sourdough bread dough?